 We understand that life sometimes gets in the way and that lapses in training can happen.
 However, if any lapses exceed 12 months, any remaining sessions will be forfeited with no refunds.
-To resume training you will need to go through the sign up process again and pay for a new package.
+To resume training, you will need to go through the sign-up process again and pay for a new package.

-This only happens for half the year but you need to be aware that the 6 pm sessions during the fall and winter are going to be held in the dark… If we are working on leash skills or dog reactivity… This will have to be done in the dark.
-If this is an issue, you will need to move or choose earlier session options
+This only happens for half the year but you need to be aware that any sessions after 5pm during the fall and winter will most likely be held in the dark.
+If we are working on leash skills or dog reactivity, this will have to be done outside in the dark.
+If this is an issue, please keep this in mind and schedule sessions that are earlier in the day.

 Doggy Day Care:

-Not all humans get along together and neither will all dogs…Make sure to interview and tour all the facilities you are interested in and be totally honest with them about your dog, and all their issues….
+Not all humans get along together and neither will all dogs.
+Make sure to interview and tour all the facilities you are interested in and be totally honest with them about your dog, and all of their issues.

 Dog training is about consistency and frequency.
 Practice daily for short intervals, 20-30 minutes each, a couple of times a day.